SinggihPurba21/SinggihPurba21/ideas/thinking.md

 *   **Example Usage:** Include a dedicated `examples/` directory showcasing how to use different features of the library, perhaps with sample data or common use cases.
 *   **Contribution Guidelines:** Clearly outline how others can contribute, including code style, testing requirements, and how to submit pull requests.

+"Explore the possibility of adding a README.md file to clearly outline the project's purpose, how to set it up, and how to use it."

+"Consider organizing files into logical directories (e.g., `src`, `tests`, `docs`) for better maintainability."